geopandas/geopandas/doc/source/projections.rst

 in GIS).
 When reprojecting, GeoPandas and pyproj will under the hood take care of this difference in axis order, so the user doesn't need to care about this.

+.. _unrecognized-crs-reasons:

 Why is it not properly recognizing my CRS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are many file sources and CRS definitions out there "in the wild" that might have a CRS description that does not fully conform to the new standards of PROJ > 6.
-In such cases, you will get a ``pyproj.CRS`` object that might not be fully what you expected.
+There are many file sources and CRS definitions out there "in the wild" that might have a CRS description that does not fully conform to the new standards of PROJ > 6 (proj4 strings, older WKT formats, ...).
+In such cases, you will get a ``pyproj.CRS`` object that might not be fully what you expected (e.g. not equal to the expected EPSG code).
 Below we list a few possible cases.

 I get a "Bound CRS"?
 ~~~~~~~~~~~~~~~~~~~~